Research Assistant Professor of Microbial Ecology

 - Ishaq, S.L., Wright, A-D.G.
 2015.
 Wild Ruminants.
 In: Rumen Microbiology – Evolution to Revolution.
 AK Puniya, R Singh, DN Kamra (eds).
 Springer India.
 Pp. 37-45.
 Article.

 - “A comparative analysis of the moose rumen microbiota and the pursuit of improving fibrolytic systems.”
 The Department of Animal Science, University of Vermont, Burlington, VT.
 Mar 19, 2015.
-The Department of Animal And Range Sciences, Montana State University, Bozeman, Montana, Aug 25, 2015.
+The Department of Animal And Range Sciences, Montana State University, Bozeman, MT, Aug 25, 2015.

 - “Metagenomics and identification of cellulolytic bacteria in the rumen of moose.”
 The Department of Arctic Biology, University of Tromsø, Tromsø, Norway.
 Jan 13, 2012